watson-developer-cloud/unity-sdk/README.md

 Move the **`unity-sdk`** directory into the Assets directory of the Unity project. **Rename the SDK directory from `unity-sdk` to `Watson`.**

 ## Configuring your service credentials
+To create instances of Watson services and their credentials, follow the steps below.

-You will need the 'username' and 'password' credentials for each service.
-Service credentials are different from your Bluemix account username and password.
+**Note:** Service credentials are different from your Bluemix account username and password.

 1. Determine which services to configure.
 1. If you have configured the services already, complete the following steps.
 Otherwise, go to step 3.